 “This is like gridlock on the 405.”
 A resilient voter in Los Angeles County expressed this sentiment, comparing the voting experience to driving on the nation’s busiest Interstate Highway, as he stood in line to vote in the March 3, 2020, Super Tuesday, Primary Elections.
 According to the major newspaper where the quote appeared, the voter had spent the day driving to various voting centers to gage the fastest place to cast a ballot.
 After spending an hour and a half in line at the chosen polling location, the voter was informed that it would take an additional two and a half hours to get to the front of the line.

-In each instance that voters encountered long lines during an election, via all media platforms, people have been quick to allege premeditated improper intent.
-That allegation is not accurate.
-In Texas, there are checks and balances inherent in the administration of elections, including Primaries.
-Primary elections are functions of the major political parties.
+Not understanding how the Primary Election Day infrastructure is established, in each instance that voters encountered long lines people were quick to point fingers via all communication platforms.
+In Texas, Primary elections are functions of the major political parties.
 The County is contracted by the parties to conduct their election.
 The election code provides the executive committee of each political party the last word on how a Primary election is conducted, from the number of polling locations opened, where the polls are stationed to designating the clerks who run the polls on Election Day.
-Moreover, each Harris County Commissioner has a point person in their office whose job is to work with the elections department to review those important aspects of the election infrastructure.
+In Harris County, each County Commissioner has a point person in their office whose job is to work with the elections department to review those important aspects of the election infrastructure.

-The promise of the Countywide Polling Place Program was most evident at Texas Southern University on Primary election night in Harris County‘s Commissioner Precinct One.
+In Harris County, in 2019, a Countywide Polling Place Program (Voting Centers) enabling qualified Harris County citizens to vote at any one polling location on Election Day was successfully introduced.
+The impact of the Countywide Polling Place Program was most evident at Texas Southern University (TSU) in 2020 on Primary election night.
+TSU is located in Harris County‘s Commissioner Precinct One.
 Held by an African American since 1985, Precinct One is one of four single-member districts of the five member governing authority of the County.
-The Countywide Polling Place Program’s capacity to enfranchise citizens that rushed to vote at TSU an other familiar locations within Precinct One at the last minute resulting in a long line of voters that trended nationally provided a silver lining to a challenging situation.
-If not for the countywide polling place program, there is a high probability that the majority of citizens that went to vote at the TSU polling location and other location in minority communities may not have been able to cast a countable ballot.
+At the last minute, citizens rushed to vote at the well known historically Black college and other familiar locations within Precinct One resulting in a long lines of voters.
+The occurrence trended nationally on social media.
+However, the media ignored the Countywide Polling Place Program’s capacity to enfranchise voters.
+It painted a negative picture of an election night nightmare.
+But, if not for the countywide polling place program, there is a high probability that the majority of citizens who rushed to vote at the TSU polling location and other location in minority communities may not have been able to cast a countable ballot.
 By law, under the voting precinct based Election Day voting infrastructure that was in place before 2019, if these last minute voters were not registered to vote in the precinct where TSU is located, they would have been required to vote at their home voting precinct or cast a provisional ballot.
-And, by law, under the old system, provisional ballots do not count if cast outside a voter’s designated Election Day polling location.
+And, by law, under a precinct based voting system, provisional ballots do not count if cast outside a voter’s designated Election Day polling location.

 According to the 2020 March Primaries unofficial voter records, forty-eight percent of the last minute voters (eligible to vote but processed after 7 pm) on Election Day cast ballots at polling locations like TSU within Harris County Commissioner Precinct One.
 Voting data also shows that a significant portion of Election Day voters opted to vote at polling locations like TSU that also served as polls during the early voting period.
 In the Democratic Primary Election, there were four-hundred-and-one Voting Centers.
 Yet, almost a quarter of the Election Day voters cast their ballots at the 52 Voting Centers that serve as early voting sites.
 Similarly, in the Republican Primary Election, 21 percent of the Election Day voters cast their ballots at Voting Centers that also served as early voting sites.

+The voter data may provide a possible explanation for the long lines at the TSU polling location on Election Day.
+But, it does not absolve anyone from the responsibility to alleviate lingering challenges that vex administrators of elections and the political parties Primary directors during the conduct of Primary Elections in Texas.
 The Countywide Polling Place Program is not a cure-all.
 However, there are steps that may be implemented by election official to maximize the potential of voting centers and simultaneously address the challenge of gridlock at the polls: 1) Data may be employed to ensure the allocation of polling stations and voting equipment is consistent with voting trends; 2) More resources may be devoted to educate citizens about their voting options on Election Day; 3) Citizens can be encouraged to take advantage of mail or early voting; and, 4) election officials can enhance efforts to work with the major political parties and the governing authority of the county to select enough well-placed ADA compliant voting locations and 5) recruit more technologically savvy poll workers to ensure voters at the polls are processed more efficiently.

 The frustration one may feel when stuck in a traffic jam on the freeway or a long line at a poll is understandable.
 And, whether on the freeway or at a polling location, the average Joe or Jane has a right to express exasperation.
 But, stakeholders should not lose their heads and overreact.
 They should work constructively with election officials to address the challenge of gridlock at the polls and better understand other perceived issues.
 They should be cognizant that politicizing the long lines of voters may affirm citizens’ existing negative views about voting and make it even more difficult to increase voter participation.
 It is imperative leaders understand that legitimizing ill informed statements about the voting process, no matter how well-intentioned, may undermine the public’s confidence in election officials capacity to conduct an election.